CBI’s actions and inactions have often raised questions about its credibility, says chief justice

 Ramana also said there was an immediate need for the formation of an “independent umbrella institution” for investigating agencies such as the CBI, the Enforcement Directorate, the Serious Fraud Investigation Office and others.

-He said such an organisation will help end multiple proceedings that emerge due to once case being investigated by various agencies.
+He said such an organisation will help end multiple proceedings that emerge due to one case being investigated by various agencies.

 “It is imperative for the organisation to be headed by an independent and impartial authority, to be appointed by a committee akin to the one which appoints the director of the CBI,” Ramana suggested.
 “The head of the organisation can be assisted by deputies who are specialists in different domains.”